IEntin/ClientServer/docs/README.md

 Business logic, tasks multithreading, and communication layer are decoupled.

-Encryption: secure keys exchage implemented based on Diffie-Hellman algorithm.\
+Encryption: Elliptic-curve Diffie–Hellman (ECDH) protocol is used.\
-AES-256 encryption is used after the keys are set for all sessions.\
+Simmetric encryption is used after the key is set for each session/client.\
-The key is specific for every session / client.
+The key is specific for every session/client pair.\
-TBD: Authentication for Diffie-Hellman algorithm.
+Unlike simple DIFIIE-Hellman the used protocol is resistant to\
+'Man In The Middle' attack types.

 Tcp communication layer is using boost Asio library.
 Every session is running in its own thread\
 (io_context per session).
 This approach has its advantages and disadvantages.
 There is an\